smmckay/quex-mirror/doc/source/quex-syntax/top-level.rst

 Top Level
 =========

-In this section 'top-level' syntax elements are discussed.
-Those are the syntax elements which independent and not nested inside others.
-Each of them is presented together with the ideas which are associated with it.
+In this section 'top-level' syntax elements are presented, i.e. the syntax elements which are not nested inside others.
 There are two types of top level syntax elements.
-First there are those which *configure functionality* and others which plainly *paste source* code into locations of the generated code.
+There are those which *configure functionality* and others which plainly *paste source* code into locations of the generated code.

 .. _sec:top-level-configuration: